Skip to main content

 What decides most injury claims is still the basic negligence picture: who had the right of way, where the rider was positioned, whether anyone violated a traffic rule, and whether that conduct actually helped cause the crash.
 Oregon also uses comparative fault, which means blame can be divided instead of assigned all or nothing.

 For broader Oregon bicycle-injury context, see our bicycle accidents page.
-For related fault issues in turning and right-of-way crashes, see Bike vs. Car at an Unprotected Intersection in Oregon and Right-Hook Bike Crash in Oregon.
+For related bicycle fault issues that do not depend on e-bike class, see Bike vs. Car at an Unprotected Intersection in Oregon, Right-Hook Bike Crash in Oregon, and Bike or Motorcycle Hit by a U-Turning Driver in Oregon.
+If the device was an electric scooter rather than an e-bike, start with our electric scooter accidents page or our Oregon e-scooter fault article.

-1) The Short Answer: Class Can Matter, but It Does Not Decide Liability
+1) Class Can Matter, but It Does Not Decide Liability

 A Class 1, 2, or 3 label is not a shortcut to the answer.